Lostes-Burger/MySqlPlayerBridge/README.md

 # Clear subcommand
 clear-wrong-usage: "§cWrong usage!
 Use clear <player_name/*>"
-clear-player-not-found: "§cPlayer not found.
-This player is not known.
-Deletion failed..."
+clear-player-not-found: "§cPlayer not found. §7This player is not known.
+Deletion failed!"

+# Sync subcommand
+manual-sync-success: "§7All player data was §asucsessfully §7synced"
+manual-sync-wrong-usage: "§cWrong usage!
+Use sync <player_name/*>"
+manual-sync-player-not-found: "§cPlayer not found. §7This player is not known.
+Sync failed!"
 ```
 </details>